1ccs-todd/iocage-plugins/.github/README.md

-# iocage-ix-plugins
+# iocage-plugins
-Official iXsystems iocage plugins for [FreeNAS](http://www.freenas.org), [TrueOS](https://www.trueos.org) and [FreeBSD](http://www.freebsd.org)
+Jailmans iocage plugins for [FreeNAS](http://www.freenas.org), [TrueOS](https://www.trueos.org) and [FreeBSD](http://www.freebsd.org)

 Plugin Json files are added to this repo, along with a respective icon in icons/

-When a plugin is made 'official' it should be added to the INDEX json and it will appear in iocage's plugin listing
+When a plugin is made it should be added to the INDEX json and it will appear in iocage's plugin listing if official

 # Installing Plugins